satellytes/satellytes.com/blog-posts/optimze-gatsby-urls.md

 <!-- stop excerpt -->

+> Update February 2022: With Gatsby 4.7 an integrated handling of trailing slashes is now supported.
+Make sure to
+> check the [release notes](https://www.gatsbyjs.com/docs/reference/release-notes/v4.7/#trailingslash-option) for more information.

 ## The problem

 If you create a page in Gatsby, the page will be created as `index.html` in a folder that has the same structure as the